-If you are a student who wants to serve directly with a non-profit or a community organization looking for W&M students to increase your capacity, The Office of Community Engagement is here to support that connection.
+If you are a student who wants to serve directly with a non-profit, a faculty member who wants to integrate community-based learning in your course, or a community organization looking for W&M students to increase your capacity, we are here to support you.

 Direct partnerships between students and community organizations are an important way to develop active citizenship and address community identified need.
 We are glad you’re interested in that experience.
 Below is some information that will help you to make the most effective connections.